-Help and advice on the implementation of the National Health Service (Charges to Overseas Visitors) Regulations 2015, which have been amended most recently by the National Health Service (Charges to Overseas Visitors) (Amendment) Regulations 2017.
+Help and advice on the implementation of the National Health Service (Charges to Overseas Visitors) Regulations 2015, which have been amended most recently by the National Health Service (Charges to Overseas Visitors) (Amendment) (EU Exit) Regulations 2020.

 Updated with information on healthcare access during the transition period and added novel coronavirus (2019-nCoV) to the list of exempt services in chapter 4.

 Updated to clarify how the charging regulations will change if the UK leaves the EU without a deal.
 These changes are throughout the document but mainly in chapter 9.
 Updates have also been made to guidance on the use of e-gates by certain non-EU citizens (chapter 5), the interviewing of patients who may lack mental capacity (chapter 11) and transplant/organ donation rules (chapter 13).

 Changing the term 'NHS services' to 'relevant services' and 'NHS charges' to 'charges for relevant services'.

 Further clarification of how to determine whether a service is a 'relevant service'.

 Clarification that relevant bodies should take reasonable steps to investigate a patient's claim that an exemption applies, where there is a lack of evidence.